Dave Silk: Post playing career

 Silk retired from hockey in 1991, returning to his alma mater Boston University where he served as the assistant men's hockey coach while attending BU's graduate school of management.

-Silk has been inducted into the United States Hockey Hall of Fame, United States Olympic Hall of Fame, Boston University Hall of Fame, Sports Illustrated, Sportsman of the Year, and also inducted into the Massachusetts Hockey Hall of Fame (NHL + Amateur).
+Silk has been inducted into the United States Hockey Hall of Fame, United States Olympic Hall of Fame, Boston University Hall of Fame, Sports Illustrated, Sportsman of the Year, Thayer Academy Hall of Fame and also inducted into the Massachusetts Hockey Hall of Fame (NHL + Amateur).

 While attending Boston University, Silk earned both an undergraduate degree and a Masters of Business Administration degree and is a Director of Institutional Sales in Boston.
-When asked if Silk still ties up the skates he said "I skate maybe once or twice a year for a charity event.
+When asked if Silk still ties up the skates he said "I skate maybe once or twice a year with the Boston Bruins Alumni for a charity event.
 I can’t say I miss it.
 I’m content.
-I’m good friends with former teammates Jack O’Callahan and also with Jack Hughes and Ralph Cox, who were the last two cuts from the team that year.
-The friendships, like I said, are the most important things for me to ever come out of my time in hockey" (Carroll).
+For a long time, a lot of my energy post- career was spent competing in endurance sports- marathons, triathlons etc. These days I enjoy chasing my grandchildren around."